swashata/wp-webpack-script/site/docs/apis/project-configuration.md

 Where you need support for react specific presets, like `jsx`.

+## `useReactJsxRuntime` (`boolean`):

+_since v6.0.0_

+Whether or not to use the new jsx runtime introduced in React 17.
+This is opt-in as of now.
+Please see [here for implications](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html).

 ## `disableReactRefresh` (`boolean`):

 When you have react for your project, wpackio will use react fast refresh